 The Rapid Diagnostic Service Programme is funded over 5 years and designed to speed up cancer diagnosis across every pathway and support our ambitions to achieve earlier diagnosis, with improved patient experience, for all patients with cancer symptoms or suspicious results.

-The PCA is committed to increasing uptake of the cancer screening programme across the region
+The SWAG Cancer Alliance is committed to increasing uptake of the cancer screening programme across the region

 Cancer Waiting Times